firebug/devtools-extension-examples/NetAnalysis/README.md

 1. Install the extension
 2. Open developer tools toolbox (F12 or Menu -> Developer -> Toogle Tools)
 3. Select the 'Network' panel
 4. You should see a 'YSlow' button at the bottom right corner.
+5. Click the button and check Browser Console (Ctrl+Shift+J or Menu -> Developer -> Browser Console), to see the HAR object.
-Check the source code, it shows how to get all data collected by the Network panel as HAR object.
+6. Check the source code, it shows how to get all data collected by the Network panel as HAR object.

 Further Resources
 -----------------